-The main goal of this tool is to provide to the end-user a complete roadmap with indicative renovation actions that will satisfy their needs.
-The development of this module is based both on the national renovation guidelines, as well as, on DMO's asset management software.
+The main goal of this tool (Figure 15) is to provide the end-user with a complete roadmap with indicative renovation actions that intend to boost the building's energy performance.
+The development of this module has considered national renovation guidelines.

-The Roadmapping Tool receives all the required information about the building's current state and exploits multiple strategic scenarios generation and novel decision support algorithms to explore from a large pool of potential solutions and identified optimal scenarios based on the individual characteristics of each case.
+The Roadmapping Tool receives all the required information regarding the building's current state and exploits multiple strategic scenarios generation and novel decision support algorithms to explore from a large pool of potential solutions and identifies optimal scenarios based on the individual characteristics of each case.

-The operation of this tool is in closely related the BIM-based DT and the Calculation Engine.
-The first is used to retrieve all the require information regarding the building's infrastructure and operational characteristics.
-The Calculation Engine is used to evaluate the impacts of each renovation scenario.
-The collaboration with the Asset Rating Module facilitates the energy evaluation of each renovation scenario, while the BPM is used to assess the impacts on the smart-readiness, human comfort, environmental and financial domains.
-Lastly, the collaboration with the Operational Rating module can be used to measure the impact of a renovation action and comparison with the as-designed calculations.
+The operation of this tool relies on the BIM-based DT and the Calculation Engine.
+The first is used to retrieve all the required information regarding the building's infrastructure and operational characteristics.
+The Calculation Engine (Asset Rating module) is used to evaluate the impact of each renovation scenario in terms of energy performance improvement.

 The end-result is the generation of a solid and efficient renovation roadmap to guide both the EPC assessor and inform the building owner about the impact that a potential renovation could have to the building's overall performance.
-Finally, the Roadmapping tool will feed the relevant building renovation passports.